 And then we send the message that becoming a mother is a blissful, happy event chock full of adorable baby socks and snuggles.
 Yes, there are snuggles (although baby socks are a JOKE), but why on earth do we think the “most important job in the world” would be easy?

 Becoming a parent is one of the most profound experiences a person can have in their lifetime, and no experience worth it’s life-changing salt will be easy.
 Hormones and the sleep deprivation of pregnancy and early parenting just raise the level of difficulty.

 To struggle in motherhood is to be expected, but it shouldn’t be a struggle just to get through every single day, and that isn’t a reality we have to accept.
 There are steps we can all take to make it better.

 Here’s my action plan for pregnant women, mothers, and everyone else who shares this planet with them.
 When you support a mom, you support a child and a family, and, by extension, a community, your country and the world.
 Who doesn’t want in on that?

 - Learn the symptoms of perinatal mood or anxiety disorders so you will know when you—or someone you love—might be experiencing one.

 - If you are struggling in pregnancy or motherhood, speak up.
-Tell someone you trust, tell your healthcare provider, or reach out to Postpartum Support International.
+Tell someone you trust, tell your healthcare provider, or reach out to and-spanish/">Postpartum Support International.
 Don’t stop talking until someone listens and commits to helping you get better.